Prateek-Rath/vpn/report.md

 5) Grafana will then show you visualizations of metrics scraped by Prometheus.

-6) First create an index with the pattern filebeat-*.
+6) First create a Data view with the pattern filebeat-*.
 Then, head to the Discover tab and filter logs as per requirements(eg kubernetes.labels.app:app).
 For a dashboard, detailed steps are mentioned in the logging section.

 ## Authors